joesteinkamp/design-knowledge-base/1_Framework/Process/3b_Emerge/README.md

 ## Questions to Answer
-- How can we capitalize on all the advantages our multiple approaches?
+- How can we capitalize on all the advantages of our multiple approaches?